 Vienna is a city of music, with more orchestras and daily concerts than Emperor Franz Joseph had titles (and he had a lot of titles).
 Even so, June offers up a few particularly excellent opportunities…

-- The Donauinselfest is another musical opportunity on a somewhat larger scale.
-A three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
+- The Donauinselfest is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
 And it’s free, too.

 Enjoy the rides

 Although the Prater outdoor entertainment complex opens all year round, many of the rides close for winter.
 But the summer season sees the roller coasters and other funfair attractions start up in earnest again.